trustoverip/spec-up-t-website/docs/maintenance-tasks/when-to-update.md

 The Custom Update button runs the update on the repository you select.
 Start it after the decision above.

 In GitHub Actions, `menu.yml` passes `--yes`.
 The job prints the plan and writes it in the same run.
 The approval is the decision to start the workflow.
+On the first move to 2.2.0, an older `menu.yml` does not pass `--yes`, so the button prints the plan and the job fails.
+Run `npx spec-up-t@latest custom-update --yes` locally once, or add `npm run custom-update -- --yes` to `menu.yml`, and commit.
+See [Updating Spec-Up-T (custom-update)](./custom-update.md).
 To see the plan with no write, run this locally:

 ```bash
 npx spec-up-t@latest custom-update --dry-run